 Army doctor Colonel Kendall Marks journeys to Delroi to deliver her friend Laney’s baby, but it isn’t her only reason for the trip.
 She’s also hoping to indulge her scientific fascination with the alien race, and one warrior in particular might be the perfect vacation fling.
 The last thing Kendall expects, however, is getting caught up in political intrigue when a visiting scientist from Earth is murdered.

-Daggar Torfa has finally the found the one.
-The woman that completes him, the other half of his soul.
-But in the midst of conspiracies to kill him, one that comes close to home and almost succeeds, can he protect her?
+Daggar Torfa has finally the found the woman he’s been searching for.
+The woman that completes him, the mate of his heart.
+She’s brilliant and strong, beautiful and stubborn.
+But in the midst of conspiracies to depose him, one that comes close to home and almost succeeds, can he protect her?
 Only if he can curb her headstrong ways.
-It turns out the fight of his life may be to claim his mate, not fighting his enemies.
+It turns out the fight of his life may be to claim his mate, not fighting his enemies after all.

 Originally published in 2008.

 Daggar Torfa, Overchief of the Warrior Caste of the planet Delroi, wouldn’t say he was hiding.
 He stood in the shadows on the observation deck in the royal palace keeping watch over his sister in law, Laney.
 A job that should have belonged to his brother, but the responsibility fell on Daggar while Alrik was away looking into rumors of rebellion.
 Laney didn’t know he was there and he didn’t feel the need to clue her in.
 She’d overreacted already to their vigilance in watching over her, something that was unavoidable since she carried the heir.